 was awarded in grants, including through the Veterans' Mobility Fund.
 This allows us to help veterans with the cost of medical equipment, home modifications and access to care and therapy.

-new referrals for our services in Northern Ireland, which was a 53 per cent increase on the number of new referrals the year before.
+2227 new referrals for our services in Northern Ireland, which was a 53 per cent which was a 53 per cent increase on the number of new referrals the year before.

-calls to the helpline between June and October 2024.
+1,060 calls to the helpline between June and October 2024.